anjalsali/iLovePasswords/README.md

-# SecurePass - Password Generator & Vault
+# iLovePasswords - Secure Password Generator & Vault

 A modern, secure password generator and vault application built with React, Vite, TypeScript, and Supabase.
 Generate strong passwords and store them securely with client-side encryption.